zsq978663747/Documentation/BOSCoreTechnicalWhitePaper.md

 In the face of an untrusted oracle machine, the simple deterministic computing model is obviously powerless.
 For this reason, the BOS team tries to introduce a system model of the game to solve these problems.
 In a nutshell, this solution involves not regarding the Oracle machine as the information providing point of the system, but to regard it a participant of the game and the information used to build the game model.
 And by introducing a penalty mechanism and a multi-round game mechanism to establish a credible commitment, the information selection mechanism of the multi-information point is used to reach the Schelling point, thereby improving the credibility of the information.
 In addition, by introducing an inspector and through a joint reward and punishment mechanism, the prisoner's dilemma of providing information to the role further ensures credibility.

-Based on the above analysis, the BOS Network will implement a set of oracle mechanism based on the game theory model, broaden the application scenarios that DApps can be involved in, and combine the blockchain technology combined with various scenarios in life.
+Based on the above analysis, the BOS Network will implement a set of oracle mechanism based on the game theory model, broaden the application scenarios that DApp can be involved in, and combine the blockchain technology combined with various scenarios in life.

 ## Configurations on Chain